clusterzillow/cluster_zillow-project/readme.md

 # Project Goals:

-Find drivers for single families house on what effect house market?
+Find drivers for single families house on what effect the amount of log error?

 Deliver a report that a non-data scientist can read through and understand what steps were taken, why and what was the outcome?